osquery/osquery/docs/wiki/installation/cli-flags.md

 Log scheduled snapshot results as events, similar to differential results.
 If this is set to `true` then each row from a snapshot query will be logged individually.

+`--logger_min_status=0`

+The minimum level for status log recording.
+Use the following values: `INFO = 0, WARNING = 1, ERROR = 2`.
+To disable all status messages use 3+.
+When using `--verbose` this value is ignored.

+`--logger_min_stderr=0`

+The minimum level for status logs written to stderr.
+Use the following values: `INFO = 0, WARNING = 1, ERROR = 2`.
+To disable all status messages use 3+.
+It does NOT limit or control the types sent to the logger plugin.
+When using `--verbose` this value is ignored.

+`--logger_stderr=true`

+The default behavior is to also write status logs to stderr.
+Set this flag to false to disable writing (copying) status logs to stderr.
+In this case `--verbose` is respected.

+`--logger_secondary_status_only=false`

+This is a rarely used logger plugin option.
+When enabled, the "secondary" logger plugins will only receive status logs.
+For an example if your `-logger_plugin=tls,firehose,syslog` then status logs would be sent to all 3 plugins, and query results will only be sent to `tls`.

 `--host_identifier=hostname`

 Field used to identify the host running osquery: **hostname**, **uuid**, **ephemeral**, **instance**, **specified**.